 I create events, performances and long term projects that invite people into an active and enquiring relationship with each other and the land.
 I work as artist, activist and collaborator across a range of disciplines.
 I am fascinated by and constantly learning the arts of collaboration and co-production and learning how we can take greater care of this planet, ourselves and each other.
 My work takes place out in the world, occasionally in galleries, sometimes in museums.

 I draw inspiration from the cycles of nature and seasons; permaculture (learning from natural systems); environmental and ecological concerns or questions and listening and responding to people, landscapes and particular sites (urban or rural).
 I am motivated to work with others to reduce the harm we are inflicting on our planet; to increase understanding our place in the family of things and to bring to life positive visions now and for the future.
-I always aim to work closer to home and look forward to co-creating new projects in and around Exeter, Devon and the South West.
+I offer training and mentoring and am teaching at Schumacher College in the Art of Invitation with Encounters Arts early in 2018.